ANALYSIS-Global bond investors fear more declines after vicious quarterly selloff

 Global government bonds see biggest sell-off in a year https://tmsnrt.rs/46eqdRl

-(Reporting by David Randall and Yoruk Bahceli; Additional reporting by Saqib Iqbal Ahmed and Megan Davies; Editing by Ira Iosebashvili and Marguerita Choy)
+(Reporting by David Randall and Yoruk Bahceli; Additional reporting by Saqib Iqbal Ahmed and Megan Davies; Editing by Ira Iosebashvili, Marguerita Choy and Daniel Wallis)

 ((Ira.Iosebashvili@thomsonreuters.com;))